“I don’t think I have a good cleansing routine!”

 Now I’m not going to get into this debate, my blog is my opinion and I prefer to shower every morning, it helps to wake me up and get me prepared for the day.
 Though washing hair is not a daily thing, as my hair is way too soft for that!

 Cleanse your skin with a good shower gel.
-Soaps are alkaline, so can strip away the oil from your skin.
+Soaps are alkaline, so you can strip away the oil from your skin.
 This causes it to feel tight and can dry out over time.
 Soaps also harbour a lot of bacteria on them.
 I have recently found a daily body scrub that you can use in the shower, that helps with ingrowing hairs.
-Its base is coconut oil, that leaves silky smooth skin, which means for quickness it’s not necessary to put body lotion on after.
+Its base is coconut oil, which leaves silky smooth skin, which means for quickness it’s not necessary to put body lotion on after.

 However, I like to moisturise my skin after every shower or bath as water can sometimes make the skin feel tight.
 This can happen after a really hot shower or bath, the hot water can strip the natural oils from your skin causing dryness and can flare up eczema too.
-For normal skin an emollient is good and for dry skin a body oil is good to restore some oils into the skin
+For normal skin an emollient is good and for dry skin, body oil is good to restore some oils into the skin

 And what about your feet?

 Another comment I hear a lot is, “I don’t like my feet, they’re ugly!”